CatZzzzz22/AnimeRating/README.md

 - Filter anime based on name, genres or type.
 - Sort anime based on rating or release date
 - Users can create their watchlist

+## To Start The Server
+Run the commands in the terminal:
+- cd weebseek
+- npm start

 ## Contributors
 - Tracy Hua